Hopeful sign: Midwestern states see drop in new virus cases

 Deaths from the virus in Iowa have continued to rise sharply, to an average of 79 a day, up from 28 two weeks ago.

-The hope, of course, is that the drop in infections will translate into a decline in deaths, but that could take a few weeks.
+The hope, of course, is that the drop in infections will translate into a decline in deaths, but that could take time.
 Many of those now dying of COVID-19 may have been infected weeks ago.

 Nationwide, the death toll has topped 300,000, with more than 16 million confirmed infections.
 On average, the U.S. is seeing about 2,400 deaths and over 215,000 new cases per day.
 An influential model from the University of Washington says deaths could total 502,000 by April 1, even with a vaccine.